MohHaidar/Uni-and-other-projs/Car license plate/README.md

-This MATLEB script identifies the car plate number and color.
+This MATLAB script identifies the car plate number and color.